-File Transfer Protocol (FTP) provides powerful file transfer options to companies, but it has limitations.
-Learn the ways using an FTP can speed up your projects, and understand the potential risks of using one.
+File Transfer Protocol (FTP) provides powerful file transfer options to companies but it has limitations.
+Learn the ways using an FTP can speed up your projects.
+Also, understand the potential risks of using one.

 What Is File Transfer Protocol?